top of page

 What Must Be in a Commission Agreement?

-Since 2013, California requires written commission agreements for all employees paid wholly or partly by commission.
+Since 2013, California has required written commission agreements for all employees paid wholly or partly by commission.

 That agreement must include: